The Shiralee (1987 film)

 The Shiralee is a 1987 Australian television film directed by George Ogilvie, based on the 1955 novel of the same name by D'Arcy Niland.

-It was originally filmed as a mini series and was shot in Adelaide and Quorn, South Australia.
+It was originally filmed as a mini-series and was shot in Adelaide and Quorn, South Australia.

 Plot

 The plot revolves around an itinerant rural worker and fighter — sometimes described as a "swagman" or "swaggie" — named Macauley (Bryan Brown) who unexpectedly finds himself taking responsibility for his child.
 The film contrasts the harshness of Australian masculinity with a parent-child relationship.

 A loner formerly from the city, Macauley finds himself in a small country town where he falls for the local butcher's daughter, Lily (Noni Hazlehurst).
 Their romance is thwarted, however, by a jealous rival and after a misunderstanding Macauley finds himself back on the road and later working as a boxer in a travelling carnival.
 During a stopover in the old town, Macauley hopes to meet up again with Lily, only to find her married.
 Devastated, he turns to a fellow carnival-worker, Marge, and promises to marry her and move to the city, much to the concern of his friends who can see he doesn't love her and that the relationship is set to fail.

 Years later, Macauley has left his wife and young daughter to work on the road, sending money home.
-When Macauley has one of his infrequent visits to Marge, he finds her living with another man, Donny.
+When Macauley has one of his infrequent visits to Marge, he finds her living with another man, Donny, an SP bookie.
 He beats Donny up, grabs his five-year-old daughter Buster (Rebecca Smart), and returns to the road.
 They walk from job to job in rural South Australia, camping beside riverbanks.

 While looking for work, finding it difficult with a child in tow, Macauley meets up again with Lily who reveals her husband has died in an accident and her father is gravely ill, leaving her to run their farm.
 Macauley visits with Lily's dying father, who reveals that Lily was never the same after Macauley left all those years ago.
 Lily offers Macauley a job and they later share a passionate moment, revealing they still have feelings for each other, but pride pushes them apart.